tzinmein/Structure.Sketching/README.md

 ## Usage

-The library is quite straightforward to use:
+The library is straightforward to use:

 ```csharp
 new Image("ExampleImage.jpg")